 Studies suggest that about one in every five children diagnosed with cerebral palsy sustained a preventable brain injury that led to the disorder.
 If this is the case, it may provide grounds for a birth injury lawsuit handled by one of our lawyers.

-According to an estimate by the Centers for Disease Control, the additional lifetime costs for an individual with cerebral palsy is roughly $921,000 (2003 study); this total includes physical therapy, medical treatment, and everyday care.
-To offset these medical costs, Locks Law Firm is committed to helping our clients obtain as much financial compensation as they are legally entitled.
+According to an estimate by the Centers for Disease Control, the additional lifetime costs for an individual with cerebral palsy is roughly $921,000; this total includes physical therapy, medical treatment, and everyday care.
+To offset these medical costs, the Locks Law Firm is committed to helping our clients obtain as much financial compensation as they are legally entitled.

 Many parents who have children with cerebral palsy have paid for years of expensive care that might not have been necessary if a medical caregiver had acted properly.
-For such parents, a New Jersey or Philadelphia, Pennsylvania cerebral palsy and birth injury lawyer can perform a detailed investigation to determine if negligence occurred before, during, or shortly after the birth.
+For such parents, a Pennsylvania, New Jersey or New York cerebral palsy and birth injury lawyer can perform a detailed investigation to determine if negligence occurred before, during, or shortly after the birth.

-If you know or suspect your child's cerebral palsy resulted from the negligent actions of a medical caregiver, a New Jersey or Philadelphia, Pennsylvania-based cerebral palsy and birth injury lawyer from Locks Law Firm can help you determine if there is liability and achieve the compensation you need to provide your child with quality care.
-Contact our firm to schedule a consultation today.
+If you know or suspect your child's cerebral palsy resulted from the negligent actions of a medical provider, a Pennsylvania, New Jersey or New York cerebral palsy and birth injury lawyer from the Locks Law Firm can help you determine if there is liability and achieve the compensation you need to provide your child with quality care.
+Contact the Locks Law Firm today to schedule a free, confidential consultation and case evaluation.Do I have a case?
+Free Case Evaluation